Kazi27/API-app/README.md

 - **Congress Page:** Allows users to search for members of the United States Congress by their unique BioGuide ID from the Biographical Directory of Congress.
 It provides information such as full name, member type, state, and party affiliation.
 It also has a treaty search feature where the user can input a treaty number to retrieve the transmitted date and treaty subject.

 - **Parliament Page:** Enables users to search for members of the UK Parliament by their names.
-It displays details like full name, gender, party, latest membership placement, start date, end date (if not in office), and membership status. [[complete this after treaty]]
+It displays details like full name, gender, party, latest membership placement, start date, end date (if not in office), and membership status.
+It displays the registered interests based on the users input and displays members or individuals who have an interest or association with that particular search term.

 ## APIs Used